 After his tenure at the helm of the LEF, Ghalibaf entered Iran’s political scene, running and losing the 2005 presidential race.
 In the 2017 presidential debates, former President Hassan Rouhani claimed that Ghalibaf in 2005 struck a deal to set free some large smugglers of narcotics and fuel in exchange for helping his campaign; Rouhani at the time was at the Supreme National Security Council, but the file on Ghalibaf never proceeded.

-After losing the presidential race, Ghalibaf took over as mayor of Tehran after Ahmadinejad won the presidency, potentially viewing the position as a platform to pursue higher office after Ahmadinejad’s victory.
+After losing the presidential race, Ghalibaf took over as mayor of Tehran, viewing that as a platform to launch himself to president.
 Ghalibaf’s mayoral tenure was defined by infrastructural feats, including the expansion of the Tehran metro and the Sadr expressway as well as the establishment of new green spaces within Tehran.
-Ghalibaf even made a cameo at the World Economic Forum in Davos in 2008, and sought to distance himself from then President Ahmadinejad.
+Ghalibaf even made a cameo at the World Economic Forum in Davos in 2008, and sought to distance himself from then-President Ahmadinejad.
 In a New York Times profile, he flirted with another run for the presidency, pledging to open the country up to more foreign investment.